 Congratulations!
 You are choosing to think about investing in real estate.
 I am glad you got to this point in planning for your future.
 Real estate is a great place to grow wealth by making your money work for you.
 In fact, if done correctly, you can amass great wealth.
 This is not meant to replace your own homework and research, rather it is meant to give you a jumping-off point.

 I talk with people weekly about real estate.
 I invest personally and I advise people about their investments.
-You see, I am a lawyer, and while I am not your lawyer, people come and see me about the matters below on a regular basis.
+You see, I am a Real Estate Attorney in Franklin, TN, and while I am not your lawyer, people come and see me about the matters below on a regular basis.
 I hope you find some good nuggets in here and they help to launch you into a great success.

 Choosing What Kind of Real Estate You Want to Invest In